Tirroan: History

 The name Tirroan comes from the title of the first British pastoral property set up in the region, which was established by Gregory Blaxland Jnr and William Forster in 1848.
 It is possible that it is derived from the name of an Aboriginal stockman on this run, who later died of tuberculosis in 1880.
 The town itself was initially known as West Albany but the name was changed on 3 August 1899.

+Watawa Provisional School opened on 9 February 1885 and was renamed Tirroan Provisional School in 1908.
+On 1 January 1909, it became Tirroan State School.
+It closed on 10 August 1956.
+It was on the eastern side of St Kilda Road (approx 25.02277°S 151.92454°E).